This webpage provides information on accessing lateral flow tests and COVID-19 medicines in England, Wales, Northern Ireland and Scotland.

 How to access COVID-19 treatments in Scotland

 If you get symptoms of COVID-19, you should take a lateral flow test as soon as possible.
-If it is positive, you will need to log your positive test online or by calling 119.
+If it’s positive, you’ll need to log your positive test online or by calling 119.

-You should then report your positive COVID result to your Health Board.
+You should then report your positive covid result to your Health Board.
 You can find contact numbers for each Health Board here.
+You may reach an answering machine and be asked to leave a message.

-Whoever you speak to, tell them you have a weakened immune system, with a positive COVID-19 test, and that you think you are eligible for treatment.
+Whoever you speak to, tell them you are immunosuppressed, with a positive covid test, and that you think you are eligible for treatment.
 You could also get advice by calling 111, your hospital team or your GP.

 How to access COVID-19 treatments in Wales